Vegetarian moussaka with polenta and lentils

 In addition to its preserving ability, lacto-fermentation also has health benefits for people.
 Today, these benefits are well known as it is living its renaissance … but for the records, here it goes.
 Eating smaller amount of fermented foods helps our digestion as it particularly helps revive the beneficial bacteria in the intestinal flora by improving the growth of healthy Lactobacillus acidophilus.
 So the same substance that was responsible for the preservation of the foods is also beneficial for our digestion.
 They create enzymes and are antibiotic and anti-carcinogenic as well.
 In fact, historians believe that pickled vegetables were one of Cleopatra’s beauty secrets for a good reason.

 It is easy to make but you will need to get fresh pickling cucumbers.
-I find farmers’ markets to be the best place or even better if you can grow them yourself.
-It is crucial that the cukes are fresh and firm as they spoil within a week after they had been picked.
+I find farmers’ markets to be a great place to get them or even better if you can grow them yourself.
+It is crucial that the cukes are fresh and firm as they spoil in a week after they had been picked.
 Ideally, they should be made within a day of picking.
 If you can’t make them within a day, you need to keep them in the refrigerator.
-Also, if your cukes became soft, I found a trick – hehe obviously I have done it many times before.
+Also, if your cukes become soft, I found a trick – hehe obviously I have done it many times before.
 Soak the cukes in cold water and they will become nice and firm again.
 You need to do this step anyway because soaking will remove the dirt.

 Another consideration is size.
 Any size works great, there are smaller ones and bigger ones.
 I personally prefer the tiny cucumbers (gerkins) because they are crunchier and have a stronger skin.
 Some people like the bigger ones.
 They tend to have larger seeds and are softer.
 Size also makes a difference in how you process them.
 If you get bigger ones, you will need to cut them up into four parts or make four slits inside.
 You do not have to cut the small ones.